 - Access to four additional assessments (Optional)

-Full-time students should take ALEKS as part of the admission assessment unless submitting ACT scores of 19 or higher.
+Full-time students should take ALEKS as part of the admission assessment unless submitting ACT scores.
 Part-time students should take the assessment as soon as possible to determine which math courses they are prepared to begin.
 ALEKS can be taken wherever internet access is available.

 Check out the FAQ before you start your exam to